 That wild ’70s weekend when Kiss brought the glam and the Pistols brought the punk

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
-5, 1996 The Rocket really nailed it.
+ORIGINALLY PUBLISHED ON SEPT.
+5, 1996 By Steve Newton The Rocket really nailed it.
 The Seattle music paper’s latest cover sports hilarious caricatures of Kiss’s Gene Simmons and the Sex Pistols’ Johnny “Rotten” Lydon, under the headline “Geezers of Rock”.
-A prune-faced Lydon is depicted with bloodshot eyes, slobbering all over himself, wearing a button that … Continue reading That wild ’70s weekend when Kiss brought the glam and the Pistols brought the punk
+A prune-faced Lydon is depicted with bloodshot eyes, slobbering all over himself, wearing a button … Continue reading That wild ’70s weekend when Kiss brought the glam and the Pistols brought the punk

 Jim Heath can finally pay his bills as the Reverend Horton Heat